ryma2fhir/UKCorePythonScripts/IGValidator/README.md

 - Link Checking - This checks each page to ensure every link within it is goes to a valid webpage.
 - Spell Checking - This checks the spelling on every page within the site.

+## Instructions

+1. Edit the file `website.txt` ensuring the website you want scraped is entered on the first line.
+Note: Only Simplifier.net guides will work with this checker.
+2. Click the `Actions` button. the top 3 actions will be the individual checkers needed.
+Wait until there is a green tick next to each.
+3. Within each Action click the `Build` button
+4. Within the Build click the following for the results:
+- HTML Error Check
+- Link Check
+- Spell Check
+5.
 ## HTML Error Checking
 Uses the errorChecker.py script.
 Checks for any html errors on a website using BeautifulSoup's `find_all('div',{'class':"error"})`.
 This returns the errors for each individual page.